Disclosure, Registration and Corporate Finance Division (DR&CF)

-The Policy, Research & Planning Division provides research, planning and policy formulation capabilities to all departments as it relates to the capital market, local and international economies, securities regulation and associated matters that engage the attention of the Commission.
-The Division houses a Library which is considered a “Special Library”, designed primarily for in-house use.
+The Policy, Research & Planning Department provides research, planning and policy formulation capabilities to all departments as it relates to the capital market, local and international economies, securities regulation and associated matters that engage the attention of the Commission.
+The Department houses a Library which is considered a “Special Library”, designed primarily for in-house use.
 This specialist library also compiles articles and information on capital markets and institutions.
-This Division’s main goal is to support the work of the staff of the Commission.
+This Department’s main goal is to support the work of the staff of the Commission.

-The Division gets its mandate from Section 6 of the Securities Act and its goal is to educate and promote an understanding by the public of the securities industry and the benefits, risks, and liabilities associated with investing in securities
+The Department gets its mandate from Section 6 of the Securities Act 2012 and its goal is to educate and promote an understanding by the public of the securities industry and the benefits, risks, and liabilities associated with investing in securities.

-The Division’s mission is to promote informed investor decisions and the TTSEC’s role as regulator, through all aspects of corporate communications such as public education and communication.
-The Division is also responsible for performing the Commission’s public relations, protocol and crisis communications functions.
-In accordance with the IOSCO principles, the Division coordinates a multi-faceted investor education programme designed to provide investors and potential investors with suitable information to guide informed decisions.
+The Department’s mission is to promote informed investor decisions and the TTSEC’s role as regulator, through all aspects of Corporate Communication, inclusive of Public Education and External Communication.
+The Division is also responsible for performing the Commission’s Public Relations, protocol and Crisis Communication functions.
+In accordance with the IOSCO principles, the Department coordinates a multi-faceted Investor Education programme designed to provide investors and potential investors with suitable information to guide informed decisions.

 Information Management Division (IM)

 The Information Management Division assesses, develops, manages and supports the technological and data requirements of the Commission’s internal and external users by establishing performance measures, business processes, business continuity planning and support, digital and online communications, telecommunications, enterprise resource planning and project management.

 The Corporate Services Division is responsible for managing and executing the following functions : administration, property management, procurement, records management, health and safety, fleet management and security services for the Commission.